nbougial-zone01-projects/ascii-art-reverse/README.md

 - input contains non-ASCII characters (outside `32..126`, excluding newline)
 - banner name is unknown (prints available banners) or banner file cannot be read/is malformed
 - color format is invalid or unrecognized
+- `--reverse` file does not exist (prints usage with file-not-found message)
+- `--reverse` file cannot be decoded (wrong banner specified or unsupported file format)

 ## Notes